 City tree-trimming policies (Chapters 12.36 - 12.40) state that property owners are responsible to trim and maintain vegetation in front of their property to a standard of:

-This helps ensure that street sweepers, buses, sanitation trucks and other service vehicles have easy to curbs and parking areas, and don't have to contend with low-hanging branches and shrubs on walkways.
+This ensure that street sweepers, buses, sanitation trucks and other service vehicles have easy access to curbs and parking areas, and don't have to contend with low-hanging branches and shrubs on walkways.
 This benefits pedestrians and cyclists, too.

 The policies are in place to ensure that City right-of-ways are safe, clean and usable, and can be repaired through consistent, cost-effective tree trimming practices.